OVERVIEW

 - Pump (hand or powered)

-Once the unit is providing water, a reliable local should be selected and trained as the main operator.
+Once the unit provides water, a reliable local should be selected and trained as the main operator.
 A pictorial laminated Operators Guide in English is provided to assist with operator training.
-(Where possible this will be replaced by an operator’s guide in the local language.)
+(Where possible, this will be replaced by an operator’s guide in the local language.)

-All SkyHydrants (GEM or MAX design) will remove dirt particles and bacteria, but will not remove dissolved chemicals, or salinity.
-It is always recommended to test the feed water for TDS and pH prior to establishing a water supply.
+All SkyHydrants (GEM or MAX design) will remove dirt particles and bacteria but will not remove dissolved chemicals or salinity.
+Testing the feed water for TDS and pH before establishing a water supply is always recommended.

 Three main set options have been identified.

-Option 1 – Where no containers are available to be used for tanks, use the plastic barrel as the head tank.
+Option 1 – Where no containers are available for tanks, use the plastic barrel as the head tank.

 Option 2 – When it is possible to locate a container to use as a head tank (can be as small as 20 litres), the plastic barrel can be used as a filtered water tank.